misiupajor/check_elasticsearch/README.md

 or
 $ apt install python-docopt python-elasticsearch

-Depending on your packat manager and OS
+Obviously, dependent on what package manager you use.
+_Read more on python-elasticsearch: https://github.com/elastic/elasticsearch-py/

 ```

 Configure Elasticsearch to bind on all available interfaces (or as specific interface, but that's not covered below):